Table of Contents

 The method not only speeds up the process but also provides superior products.

-Further Technologies Discussed
+Further Technologies for Contamination Remediation

 In 2019, Capna Labs filed a patent to remove harmful pesticides from cannabis concentrates.
 The forward-thinking process would enable producers to extract cannabinoids to produce superior THC oils and concentrates.
 The patent would rely on the use of Bentonite to clean up concentrates from pesticides and other harmful chemicals, providing cleaner products alongside the supply chain.

-Edwin Sibal, Chief Development Officer at Capna Technologies, mentioned that the traditional methods might fail at completely removing pesticides.
+Edwin Sibal, Chief Development Officer at Capna Technologies, mentioned that traditional methods might fail at completely removing pesticides.
 Indeed, in an interview on Green Rush Daily, Sibal claimed that “Pesticides are not effectively removed by ethanol extraction alone, or using butane extraction alone, or using carbon dioxide extraction alone.”
 Using Bentonite has better results, according to Capna Technologies.

 This process is a win for cannabis producers who can rely on an affordable, easy-to-implement new technology to produce high-quality concentrates — and pass the testing required by some states such as Colorado or California.
 If such a method becomes widely used, cannabis manufacturers can ensure their products are safer and meet the standards — and may develop outstanding new concentrates for their consumers.